NAMGroup/MultiPDUsSelection/README.md

 Step-by-step guide for bringing up the simultaneous multi-slice PDU sessions on the UE: establishing one PDU session per slice, the QMI/QMAP configuration, and the Linux policy-based routing.
-Read this first — the runtime engine assumes these sessions are already up.
+Read this first as the runtime slice selection assumes these sessions are already up.

 ## Experiments — `slice_switching_experiments/`

+This folder contains the results of the experiments conducted to evaluate and compare the slice-switching delay of the two implemented switching mechanisms:

 Switching-delay measurements comparing the two strategies:

-- **Sequential** — the active PDU session is fully released before a new one is established on another slice, which exposes a visible service interruption.
+- **Sequential** — the active PDU session is fully released before a new one is established on another slice, which introduces a visible service interruption.
-- **Multi-PDU** — all sessions stay up and traffic is re-steered between them.
+- **Multi-PDU** — all sessions stay up and traffic is re-routed between them.

 Results are split into one subfolder per strategy: